-Hayley asked if we could begin by looking at a map of Kashmir.
+“Can we begin by looking at a map of Kashmir?” asked Hayley, “I need to locate where Kashmir is.”
 We found a map online from the University of Texas whose file had been named ‘Kashmir_disputed_2003’.
 Google simultaneously gave us a number of ‘related searches’ that read like an awkwardly summarised geography of the region; Kashmir map India.
 Kashmir map political.
 Kashmir region map.
 Azad Kashmir map.
 Pakistan map.

-We looked over the image of ‘disputed Kashmir’ and I tried to explain to Hayley the long, complicated story of how Kashmir came to be synonymous with the word “disputed”.
+We looked over the image of ‘Kashmir_disputed_2003’ and I tried to explain to Hayley the long, complicated story of how Kashmir came to be synonymous with the word ‘disputed’.
 But there was so very much to tell.
 My mind seemed to move faster than I was able to speak and I worried I was relaying the story in a way that sounded scattered and incomplete.
 I slowed down and tried to pull my words together.

-Eventually we came to the Summer of 2010.
-On the 6th of September four people had died bringing the growing number of dead to 69; Feroz Ahmed Malik, Mudasir Ahmed Mir, Noorudin Tantary and Muhammad Ramzan Mir.
-It was at this same time, as I sat reading the latest news, facebook posts and emails in a cold drafty studio in Sydney, that the project Cups of nun chai came into being.
+On the 6th of September 2010 four people had died bringing the growing number of dead to 69: Feroz Ahmed Malik, Mudasir Ahmed Mir, Noorudin Tantary, and Muhammad Ramzan Mir.
+It was at this time, as I sat reading the latest news, Facebook posts, and emails in a cold studio in Sydney that Cups of nun chai came into being.
 Today, one and a half years later, I sat with Hayley as she held the 69th cup of nun chai in her hands.

 We looked online at images of the sang-baz in Kashmir throwing stones at the Indian security forces.
-And we looked online at images of the Indian (in)security forces, as my friend prefers to call them, firing at the sang-baz.
-So many moments had been frozen in time, capturing the intensity of people’s physical anguish and holding it there, still.
-But my mind wandered and wanted more; what was the story that lead in and out of each of these pictures – what happened before and what came after?
+And we looked at images of the Indian ‘in-security forces’ (as my Kashmiri friend prefers to call them), firing at the sang-baz.
+So many moments had been frozen in time, capturing the intensity of people’s physical and emotional anguish and holding it, still, for us to see.
+My mind wandered—what was the story that led in and out of each of these pictures?
+What happened before and what came after?

-There was an image of a middle-aged woman scolding a man in uniform.
+We came across an image of a middle-aged Kashmiri woman scolding a man in uniform.
 Her face was only inches from his.
-The energy that she carried—it was visible in her face, in her raised hand and in the strength of her body—was powerful and defiant in a way that only a woman, who has been pushed well beyond her limits, can be.
-As she stood there scolding that man in uniform, a moment forever frozen in time, she seemed to be searching for, or perhaps more directly she was trying to instil some sense of humanity or even compassion in the blank empty face of the soldier.
+The energy that she carried—it was visible in her face, in her raised hand and in the strength of her body—was powerful and defiant in a way that only a woman who has been pushed far beyond her limits can be.
+In this moment, now frozen in time, as she stood there scolding that man in uniform, she seemed to be searching for a skerrick of humanity in the soldier’s empty face.

-Stone throwing in Kashmir has many reasons for being, much of which has been explored by Kashmiri writers including Sanjay Kak, Majid Maqbool and Zahid Rafiq.
-But as Hayley and I sat looking at the image of this woman whose face stood only inches from that man in uniform I began to think that perhaps, like this woman, each thrown stone becomes some kind of attempt to break, or maybe just fracture, the cold uniformed inhumanity that confounds life in Kashmir.
+As Hayley and I sat looking at the image of this woman whose face was only inches from that man in uniform I began to think that perhaps, like this woman, each stone that is thrown becomes some kind of attempt to fracture the cold uniformed inhumanity that confounds life in Kashmir.
 Stones are no match for bullets or tear gas—but their symbolic value is potent.